Sustainability reporting

 Reporting roadmap

-Preparing a sustainability report in line with CSRD does not have to be overwhelming.
+Preparing a sustainability report in line with CSRD/ESRS or other frameworks does not have to be overwhelming.
 Our reporting roadmap addresses key questions, such as:

 With a reporting roadmap, we tackle questions such as: